lydiazly/star-path-calculator-flask/README.md

 }
 ```

+### 2. Equinoxes and Solstices

-### 2. Get only the date of one of the equinoxes and solstices
+Get only the date of one of the equinoxes and solstices.

 `/equinox`